wp-plugins/flyzoo/readme.txt

 * Group Chat can be private or public
 * Emoticons
-* Embed Media (Youtube, Vimeo, SoundCloud and more...)
+* Embed media links (Youtube, Vimeo, SoundCloud and more...)
 * Ban users and remove comments
 * Customizable bad word filter
 * Multiple chat rooms on your site
-* Users can start private conversations with other users
+* Users can start one-to-one (private) conversations with other users
-* Windows can be moved, resized and minimized
+* Resize, move and minimize windows
 * Sound Notifications
 * User profiles with avatars